rushi-kesh-19/ChatPDF/README.md

-# Pdf-insight - The Ai Web-App for you to talk with your PDFs
+# ChatPDF - The Ai Web-App for you to talk with your PDFs

 Built with the Next.js 14 App Router, tRPC, TypeScript, Prisma & Tailwind